beyondstorage/go-storage/docs/rfcs/752-adopt-commitizen-conventional-commit-types.md

 The scope should be the name of the package affected in go-storage.

-The following is the list of supported scopes:
+The following is the current list of supported scopes:

 - cmd
 - definitions